Technology & Computer Science

 Technology 8

-This course provides students with an opportunity to further their exploration of Computer Science.
-To deepen their skills in Google Slides, students complete a “Choose Your Own Adventure” project that challenges them to make more interactive slideshows.
-This course also prepares students to develop a mastery of the fundamentals of text based computer programming, by studying the Python Turtle Graphics language.
+This one-semester course provides students with an opportunity to further their exploration of computer science.
+In earlier courses, the students were exposed to a number of coding concepts by working with block-based languages.
+In this course, the students work with the text-based language, Python Turtle Graphics.
 Students use a series of tutorials, example programs, quizzes, programming exercises, and challenge problems to get familiar with the syntax of the Python language.
 This includes variables, loops, and user input.
 The unit culminates with a Python Turtle Graphics project.
-The students continue practicing their typing skills using an online typing application, and online safety and digital citizenship topics are discussed throughout the year.
+Topics including online safety and digital citizenship are also discussed throughout the year.

 Upper School